Sckaff/CodePath-PreWork/README.md

 The following **optional** features are implemented:

+* [x] Changed the color of the app to a warm green
-* [x] Navigation bar at the top of the app
+* [x] Updated the navigation bar at the top of the app
-* [x] About me page that can be accessed on the menu icon at the nav bar
+* [x] Added an "About Me" page that can be accessed on the menu icon at the nav bar
-* [x] Roll-the-dice page that can be accessed on the menu icon at the nav bar
+* [x] Add an "Roll-The-Dice" page that can be accessed on the navigation bar
-* [x] Include a "go back home" feature at the top-right of the Roll-the-dice and About Me pages
+* [x] Included a "go back home" feature at the top-right of the "Roll-The-Dice" and "About Me" pages
-* [x] Include a CodePath fan button at the main page's nav bar that displays a toast
+* [x] Included a CodePath fan button at the navigation bar of the home page that displays a toast

 ## Video Walkthrough